Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

-The goal of this article is to present two related classes of examples $\V^\kappa$ for each $(\g,p)$, where we can study the correspondence between fibres in the limit, twisted representations of the zero-fibre, and corresponding representations of the quantum group with a large center.
+The goal of this article is to present two related classes of examples $\V^\kappa$ for each $(\g,p)$, where we can study the correspondence between fibres in the limit, twisted representations of the zero-fibre, and corresponding representations of the quantum group with a big center.
 In these examples, the general conjecture is that the limit $\V^\infty$ acquires as center the ring of functions over $\g$-connections resp. $\g$-opers (for $\sl_2$ Sturm-Liouville operators), and such that the zero fibre $\cW=\V^\infty|_0$ is equal to the Feigin-Tipunin algebra $\cW_p(\g)$ \cite{CN22}.
 On the other hand, the logarithmic Kazhdan-Lusztig conjecture relates this representation theory to the small quantum group.
 Our ultimate goal would thus be four descriptions of the same tensor category, extending the logarithmic Kazhdan-Lusztig correspondence:

 In the specific cases $(\g,1)$, where the Feigin-Tipunin algebra is merely an affine Lie algebra, and $(\sl_2,2)$, where the Feigin-Tipunin algebra coincides with symplectic fermions, all of these questions are explicitly approachable: First, most work on the first and second deformable family is done in \cite{ACL19, ACF22} and \cite{CGL20} respectively, and we have explicit models for $\V^\kappa$.
 In particular, we can explicitly determine that the zero-fibre is indeed $\cW_1(\g)$ and $\cW_2(\sl_2)$ as conjectured and determine the fibres $\cC_g$ as abelian categories.
 Second, using the explicit models for the Feigin-Tipunin algebra, we can completely determine the categories of $g$-twisted module.
-Third, as discussed the Kazhdan-Lusztig conjecture is proven for $(\sl_2,p)$, and by construction it is true for $(\g,1)$. \\
+Third, as discussed the Kazhdan-Lusztig conjecture is proven for $(\sl_2,p)$, and by construction it is true for $(\g,1)$.
+In the case $(\sl_2,p)$ and restricted to $H\subset G$ the Cartan subgroup, the twisted modules are familiar and the above correspondences follow from the correspondence between the singlet algebra and the unrolled quantum group \cite{CLR23}, although the structure as a $H$-crossed extension is not worked out in this case either.